 Proposed changes in the TTF work plan

-TTF proposes to reallocate all resources from the previous stage to achieving the goals of the next milestone (C, 2023-05-31).
-The TTF does not see a need to alter the goals set for the TTF as the work can still be carried out in a (significantly) shorter timeframe.
+TTF proposes to reallocate the resources from the milestone B to achieving the goals of the the milestone C. The TTF does not see a need to alter the goals set for the TTF as the work can still be carried out in a (significantly) shorter timeframe.

+Proposed updates to milestone dates: